Freedom of Expression and Communication Ethics

 b. there’s no reporter right to trespass, steal, etc.

-c. state laws vary
+c. state laws (which can vary) prohibit it.

 B. Defenses against charges of privacy invasion